-- Identification of barriers to accessing high-quality care
+- Identifying barriers to accessing high-quality care

 7. Wearables and Digital Health

 Wearables, digital health interventions, remote monitoring apps and condition-specific social networks are improving health and wellness.
 We added five wearable and digital health companies last year.
-These technologies create deeply engaging patient experiences and collect continuous data on various biometrics such as sleep duration and quality, heart rate, and activity levels.
+These technologies create engaging patient experiences and collect continuous data on various biometrics such as sleep duration and quality, heart rate, and activity levels.
 Many of these companies combine disease-specific devices and mobile apps, such as implantable continuous glucose monitors (CGM) for diabetes or wearable sensors for musculoskeletal conditions.
-Linking this data offers continuous, real-time insight into patient health.
+Linking this health data offers continuous, real-time insight into patient health.